rop-lab/Week-3-Code-Challenge---Restaurants---Without-SQLAlchemy/README.md

 - fanciest: Retrieves the fanciest restaurant based on price.
 - all_reviews: Retrieves all reviews for the restaurant.
 - get_by_id, instance_from_db, get_all: Methods for retrieving restaurant data from the database.

+## review.py
+This Python code provides functionality for managing reviews in a review management system.
+It includes features to create, retrieve, and manage reviews for customers and restaurants.
+The system uses SQLite for data storage and provides various methods for interacting with review data.

+# Usage

+1. Import the module: `from models.
+- The Review class inherits from this model.
+- A Review can be created with attributes such as rating (integer), title (string), and body (string).
+It also has a method called '
+- It has additional attributes such as rating and comment.
+- The __init__ method initializes a review with these attributes plus an optional id.
+- The __str__ method returns a string representation of the review.

+# Code Structure

+- The __init__ method initializes a review with these attributes plus an optional id.
+- The __str__ method returns a string representation of the review.
+- save: Saves the review to the database.
+- get_by_id: Retrieves a review  from the database using its id.
+- delete: Deletes a review from the database.
+- instance_from_db: Creates an instance of the Review class from retrieved data from the database.
+- get_all: Gets all reviews from the database.